zydou/arti/web/README.md

-# Documnentation for Arti
+# Documentation for Arti

 DocumentWrite is working on a documentation for the Arti project.
-Start day is August 1st and the project will go until November.
+Start date is August 1st and the project will go until November.

 The two deliverables of this project will be: